ax-va/Python-Machine-Learning-Recipes-Gallatin-Albon-2023/README.md

 # Machine Learning Recipes in Python

-Machine learning recipes in Python with **scikit-learn**, **OpenCV**, **PyTorch**, and more including classical machine learning and neural networks based on the book *"Machine Learning with Python Cookbook: Practical Solutions from Preprocessing to Deep Learning"* by Kyle Gallatin and Chris Albon published by O'Reilly Media, Second Edition in 2023.
+Machine learning recipes in Python with **scikit-learn**, **OpenCV**, **PyTorch**, and other libraries, including classical machine learning and neural networks, based on the book *"Machine Learning with Python Cookbook: Practical Solutions from Preprocessing to Deep Learning"* by Kyle Gallatin and Chris Albon published by O'Reilly Media, Second Edition in 2023.
 The ML recipes were tested with Python 3.11 and the packages listed in `requirements.txt`.